 Breaking the safety rule caused injury or death

 Again, we rely on experts to show the harm resulted from provider carelessness.
 In legalese, we call this “proximate cause.”
 I tell juries to think of this term as “approximate cause,” because breaking the safety rule doesn’t have to directly cause the harm.
 It just has to contribute to it.

 The amount of harm to justify compensation

 Medical malpractice victims can be compensated for the same losses as any other injury victim or family who suffers wrongful death.
 Sometimes this requires more experts, like an economist to prove lost wages, or another doctor to testify about future medical care.
 Spouses of medical error victims also have a claim for the damage done to their marriage.

 Don’t Give Up

 For medical malpractice victims, these cases aren’t easy.
 But they can very well be worth it.
+To win, you'll need an attorney, so be aware of the right reasons to hire one.
 At worst, you might get answers to give you peace of mind, a priceless benefit.
 If you’re seeking answers from a medical mistake or think one got committed against you or someone you love, email us to start a talk about your options.